Monthly Tech-Tip from Tony Hansen SignUp

 Two mugs, black glaze on the inside, red glaze on the outside

 These are actually two different cone 6 base glazes to which I add a black stain.
-I trust them because I formulated and perfected them myself: G2926B clear and GA6-B Alberta Slip base.
+I trust them because I know what is in them, I formulated and perfected them myself: G2926B clear and GA6-B Alberta Slip base.
 They are durable, fit my clay bodies, melt well yet can host a stain without loss of gloss.
 I even know the chemistry, both have plenty of SiO2 and Al2O3, that is a hallmark of durability.
 I fired these using the PLC6DS schedule.
 I add 5% black stain to the former and 4% to the latter, both yield a jet-black.
 The GA6-B requires ball milling.
 Stains are inherently much safer to use than raw metal oxide colorants because they are sintered as colorant/stabilizer blends.
 And much less is needed.
 Contrast that with raw metal oxides, it is common to find black recipes containing up to 15% of blends of nickel, cobalt, iron and manganese!
 At times the manganese alone can be 8% or more!
 So, I feel relatively safe using these coloured glazes on a surface that will be exposed to hot and acidic liquids.

 Organized testing of stains in a base recipe